lvmarlowe/Inkstride/README.md

 ## Privacy

+Inkstride’s use of information received from Health Connect adheres to the Health Connect Developer Policy, including the Limited Use requirements, ensuring that health data is accessed only to drive in-app narrative progression and is never shared with third parties.
 All data is stored locally on the device.
 Inkstride does not collect, transmit, or share any user data.

 ---